A wide choice of hotels offer to you, but which part?

 The well known short road.
 Used to be the backpackers’ mecca, today a wide diversity of travelers, and group tours are the most concentrated tourist place in Thailand.
 A place to meet people sharing experiences and ideas of a voyage around the country.

-Joe Cummings author for a tourist guidebook, after reporting the place as a cheap and nice area to stay, make Kao San what it is today.
+Joe Cummings author for a tourist guidebook, after reporting the place as a cheap and nice area to stay, has made Kao San what it is today.
 The movie The Beach helped to bring a new generation of globetrotters.

-Restaurants, nightclubs, bars, tattoo shops, travel agencies, clothing brand copy, hawkers, massage, tailors, boxing gym, used books.
+Restaurants, nightclubs, bars, tattoo shops, travel agencies, clothing brand copy, hawkers, massage, tailors, boxing gym, used books, and near to the Banglamphu market.

 No BTS and MRT